 This is not to say we win each and every case, but what can be said is that we have an unmatched record of success since 2008.

-Put another way, we selectively advocate on behalf of members of the Army, Navy, Marine Corps, Air Force, Coast Guard and the various state National Guards.
-The firm has represented officers and enlisted members of all ranks, rates and grades.
+Put another way, our military law firm selectively advocates on behalf of members of the Army, Navy, Marine Corps, Air Force, Coast Guard and the various state National Guards.
+Our military law firm has represented officers and enlisted members of all ranks, rates and grades.
 Our heavily experienced lawyers regularly appear in courts-martial, administrative boards and before appellate panels.

 Court & Carpenter also routinely advises service members about the best tactics to take when addressing command investigations.
 Our firm, unlike others that perfunctorily boast young and brash lawyers that self-servingly claim to be the best, is comprised of truly experienced advocates with long established track records.